sdercolin/utaformatix3/README.md

   |         S5P          |       ✓      |                |       ✓      |
   |         DV           |       ✓      |        ✓       |       ✓      |

+## Open format published (.ufdata)

+We have published the internal data format of UtaFormatix to [UtaFormatix Data](https://github.com/sdercolin/utaformatix-data).

+If you are developing OSS projects related to singing voice synthesis, you may find it useful.

 ## Contributors

 [sdercolin](https://github.com/sdercolin), [ghosrt](https://github.com/ghosrt), [shine5402](https://github.com/shine5402)